Arjo AUS FAQ Covid-19

 Discuss personal circumstances with your Manager and/or HR with a view to

-- Apply for a work from home arrangement in line with temporary homeworking policy.
+- Apply a work from home arrangement in line with temporary homeworking policy.

-- Review leave entitlements such as – carer’s leave, annual leave, long service leave, and unpaid leave.
+- Reviewing leave entitlements such as – carer’s leave, annual leave, long service leave, and unpaid leave.